grafana/metrictank/README.md

 ## Features

 * 100% open source
-* Heavily compressed chunks (inspired by the [Facebook gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf)) dramatically lower cpu, memory and storage requirements and get much greater performance out of Cassandra than other Cassandra based solutions.
+* Heavily compressed chunks (inspired by the [Facebook gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf)) dramatically lower cpu, memory, and storage requirements and get much greater performance out of Cassandra than other solutions.
 * Writeback RAM buffers and chunk caches, serving most data out of memory.
 * Multiple rollup functions can be configured per serie (or group of series).
 E.g. min/max/sum/count/average, which can be selected at query time via consolidateBy().
 So we can do consolidation (combined runtime+archived) accurately and correctly,